typelift/SwiftCheck/README.md

 testing of program properties.
 A property is a particular facet of an algorithm or data structure that must be invariant under a given set of input data, basically an `XCTAssert` on steroids.
-Where before all we could do was define methods prefixed by `test`, SwiftCheck allows program properties to be treated like *data*.
+Where before all we could do was define methods prefixed by `test` and assert, SwiftCheck allows program properties and tests to be treated like *data*.

 To define a program property the `forAll` quantifier is used with a type signature like `(A, B, C, ...
 Z) -> Testable where A : Arbitrary, B : Arbitrary ...